Best web scraping tools for 2026

 The enterprise giant.
 They own the infrastructure.

-- Killer Feature: The “Scraping Browser.”
-It’s a headful browser hosted on their servers that you control via Puppeteer API.
-You get the control of a library with the power of their proxy network.
+- Killer feature.
+The “Scraping Browser” is a headful browser hosted on their servers that you control via the Puppeteer API.
+You get library-level control with the reach of their proxy network.

 - Pros: